 You can save by substituting store brands and generic products for national

 When we substituted cheaper generic and store brands for

 about one-sixth of the items in our price-shopping market basket, the total

-Sam’s Club, for example, beat Rainbow by a whopping 32
+Sam’s Club, for example, beat Cub’s prices by 26 percent.

-In addition to having low prices, Costco received relatively high ratings for quality of fresh produce and meat.
+In addition to low prices, Costco received high ratings for the quality of

 its fresh produce, meat, and overall quality.
 Sam’s Club, on the other hand,